kalimag/InertialOuija/README.md

 ## Usage

 Press `F2` to open the ghost menu and configure which ghosts you want to use.
-Select *None* to use the game's regular ghost behaviour.
+Select *Default* to use the game's regular ghost behaviour.

 > **Note** The mod chooses which ghosts to display at the start of the race.
 To use new ghosts or change the ghost
 > options, you have to exit and restart the race.

-After installing the mod, open the *Options* menu and select *Export Ghost Database* to make ghosts you previously recorded available for use with the mod.
-You should only have to do this once.

 If you have added or removed files in the ghost folder while the game is running, select *Refresh External Ghosts*.